puzzle/microservices-lab/content/en/docs/04/parts/introduction.md

 ---
-title: "1.
-Getting Started"
+title: "4.1 Introduction"
+linkTitle: "4.1 Introduction"
-weight: 1
+weight: 410
-sectionnumber: 1
+sectionnumber: 4.1
+description: >
+  Overview of environment and microservices used in this lab.
 ---

 ## Title 1